cocos/cocos-docs/en/animation/animation-curve.md

 ![time curve](animation-curve/main.png)

-The animation curves are modified in real time, no need to click save, just click close button in the top right corner.
+The Animation Curves are modified in real-time, there is no need to click save.
+Simply click close button in the top right corner.

 ## Using Preset Easing Curve